Skip Humphrey: Personal life

-While a student at American University, Humphrey met Nancy Lee Jeffery, the daughter of a US Navy captain.
+While a student at American University, Humphrey met Nancy Lee Jeffery, the daughter of a U.S. Navy captain.
 The two were married while spending the summer of 1963 in Europe.
 The Humphreys are the parents of three children, including Hubert H. "Buck" Humphrey IV, who ran for Minnesota Secretary of State in 2002, losing by three percentage points to Republican nominee Mary Kiffmeyer.

 Humphrey was a senior fellow at the University of Minnesota, where he taught public health policy and law, and was also Senior Vice President at Tunheim Partners, a Minnesota-based communications and public affairs firm.
-Beginning in 2004, Humphrey served as the president of the Minnesota chapter of the AARP, and later was a member of the Board of Directors of the National AARP.
+Beginning in 2004, Humphrey served as the president of the Minnesota chapter of the American Association of Retired Persons (AARP), and later was a member of the Board of Directors of the National AARP.
 In October 2011, Humphrey was appointed the assistant director of the Office of Older Americans at the Consumer Financial Protection Bureau.